Rsync is a powerfull command line tool to copy/syncronize files and folders to local or remote hosts.

 [root@host ~]# pacman -S rsync

-Let's start simple, we will use rsync to copy a file from our /home/std/ folder to /tmp/.
+Let's start by using rsync to copy a file from our /home/std/ folder to /tmp/.

 user@host:~$ rsync -av /home/std/myfile_source /tmp/myfile_dest

-We can also use rsync to recursively copy a folder.
-Here we will copy our entire /home/std folder to /tmp/.
+We can also use rsync to copy a folder recursively.
+Here, we'll copy our entire /home/std folder to /tmp/.

 user@host:~$ rsync -av /home/std/ /tmp/folder_dest

-More interestingly, we can use rsync to copy files or folders over the network.
-For this to work, rsync must be installed on both parties and an ssh server must be installed on the remote host.
+Even more interestingly, we can use rsync to copy files or folders over the network.
+For this to work, both rsync and ssh must be installed on the source and destination servers.

 user@host:~$ rsync -av -e 'ssh -p 22' /home/std user@192.168.1.100:/data/